esp-rs/openthread/openthread/README.md

 ## Status

+- Upstream E2E and expect-framework tests running as part of CI (with virtual time); HIL tests pass with EspRadio and [nrf-802154](https://github.com/sysgrok/nrf-802154)
-- The examples (native OpenThread UDP sockets; `embassy-net` integration; SRP) build and run on Espressif MCUs, and on the NRF52840.
+- The examples (native OpenThread UDP sockets; `embassy-net` integration; SRP) build and run on Espressif MCUs, and on the NRF52840 / NRF54L10/15
-- `rs-matter` - the pure-Rust Matter stack)- does run with Thread as the operational network, powered by this library
+- `rs-matter` - the pure-Rust Matter stack - does run with Thread as the operational network, powered by this library